scylladb/care-pet/go/docs/getting_started.md

 ### Introduction

-In this guided exercise, you'll create an IoT app from scratch and configure it to use ScyllaDB as the datastore.
+In this guided exercise, you'll create an IoT app from scratch and configure it to use ScyllaDB as the backend datastore.
 We'll use as an example, an application called CarePet, which collects and analyzes data from sensors attached to a pet's collar and monitors the pet's health and activity.
 The example can be used, with minimal changes, for any IoT like application.
 We'll go over the different stages of the development, from gathering requirements, creating the data model, cluster sizing and hardware needed to match the requirements, and finally building and running the application.